angsdev/angsdev/README.md

-# Hola! 👋👋
+# Hello! 👋👋

-Mi nombre es Angel Quiñonez.
+My name is Angel Quiñonez.

-## Presentación
+## Introduction

-- Profesional informático con experiencia en el área del TI, orientado a la rama del desarrollo de software, actualmente trabajando de forma independientemente, con experiencia en aplicaciones web, utilizando el stack LAMP, enfocado en él backend, aunque con experiencia en tecnologías frontend.
-- ¿Qué estoy aprendiendo, quiero aprender o mejorar?
+- Computer science professional with experience in IT area, oriented to the software development branch, currently working as a freelance, with experience in web applications using LAMP stack focused on backend but with experience in frontend technologies.
+- What am i currently learning or i want to learn soon?
   - NodeJS
   - PostgreSQL
   - Wordpress
-  - Mejorar nivel de Ingles de B1 a C1-C2

-  Como objetivo a largo plazo planeo establecerme sólidamente con el desarrollo web fullstack y eventualmente, de encontrar una buena oportunidad, dar un salto al desarrollo de videojuegos con phaser, unity o unreal engine.
+- As long-term approach, i plan to establish myself solidly in fullstack web development and eventually, finding a good oportunity jump to games development branch with phaser, unity o unreal engine.

-## Habilidades
+## Skills

 ![GIT](https://img.shields.io/badge/git-grey?style=for-the-badge&logo=git&logoColor=DE4C36&labelColor=8bb9d3)
 ![GitHub](https://img.shields.io/badge/github-grey?style=for-the-badge&logo=github&logoColor=white&labelColor=202020)